gautamraj/gautamraj.github.io/content/posts/post-1.md

+---
+title: "Robust iterators for server-side gRPC streams in Java"
+date: 2023-04-18
+type: "post"
+---

 One useful feature of gRPC is server-side streaming.
-You can use this to stream over large amounts of data, for example the result of a large database query.
+A client can use this to stream over large amounts of data from a server, for example the result of a large database query.

-The "blocking" API for this looks like:
+The "blocking" API for this has a familiar Iterator API:
 ```java
 Iterator<StreamResponse> iterator = blockingStub.makeStreamingCall();
 while (iterator.hasNext()) {